ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 #.
 Group-mod operations executed by the switch;
 #.
 Packets-in sent from the switch to the controller;
 #.
 Packets-out sent from the controller to the switch;
 #.
-The average number of flow entries in pipeline tables;
+The average sum of flow entries in all pipeline tables;
 #.
 The average number of meter entries in meter table;
 #.
 The average number of group entries in group table;
 #.
 Average switch buffer space usage (percent);